mattikuravasowmya/VLSI-LAB-EXP-2/README.md

 ## SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

 ## AIM:
- To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.
+To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using vivado.
 ## APPARATUS REQUIRED:
-vivado 2023.2.
+vivado 2023
 ## PROCEDURE:
 STEP:1 Start the vivado software, Select and Name the New project.